ncdev2015/3D-Solar-System-Threejs/README.md

 ## Requirements to use

 - Node 12.2 (or higher)
-- 3D Computer Graphics notion
+- 3D Computer Graphics concepts
 - Vue 2 elemental concepts

 ## Project setup